Air France La Premiere Routes: Which Flights Have New First Class?

 Air France’s plans are to retrofit the entire fleet of four cabin Boeing 777-300ERs with the new first class cabins by the end of 2026.
 We’ll see how that timeline works out, but that basically means that one aircraft will be reconfigured per month.

-So far, you’ll find the new cabins on the 777-300ERs with the registration codes F-GZNK, F-GZNP, F-GZNQ.
-Meanwhile the jet with the registration code F-GZND is currently being reconfigured.
+So far, you’ll find the new cabins on the 777-300ERs with the registration codes F-GSQE, F-GZND, F-GZNK, F-GZNP, F-GZNQ.
+Meanwhile the jet with the registration code F-GSQC is currently being reconfigured.

 Air France’s new La Premiere first class

-It’s interesting to note that all three of the 777-300ERs that have been reconfigured so far were previously in a three cabin configuration without first class, so that already represents an increase in the La Premiere footprint.
+It’s interesting to note that four of the five 777-300ERs that have been reconfigured so far were previously in a three cabin configuration without first class, so that already represents an increase in the La Premiere footprint.

 So, which flights feature Air France’s new La Premiere first class product?